SaiSupreet/Fabric_Lakehouse_Analysis/README.md

 - **Machine Learning Integration**: Use Spark MLlib to predict sales trends based on historical data.
 - **Dashboard Creation**: Leverage Power BI to create interactive dashboards from the transformed data.

-## Conclusion
-This project highlights the capabilities of Microsoft Fabric lakehouse when combined with Apache Spark for efficient data processing, analysis, and visualization.
-It serves as a great starting point for analysts and engineers looking to perform end-to-end big data analysis in an integrated environment.

-## License
-MIT License.
-Feel free to use and adapt as needed.